-[•] E-mail: {legoues, weimer}@cs.virginia.edu, {tnguyen, forrest}@cs.unm.edu a hard and unsolved problem.
-The scalability of our approach relies on existing, imperfect strategies, and there exist classes of defects (e.g., non-deterministic bugs) which cannot always be localized.
+itself to repair errors and does not invent new code.
+Finally, GenProg localizes genetic operators to statements that are executed on the failing test case.
+This third point is critical: Fault localization is, in general, a hard and unsolved problem.
+The scalability of our approach relies on existing, imperfect strategies, and there exist classes of defects (e.g., nondeterministic bugs) which cannot always be localized.
 For the defects considered here, however, we find that these choices reduce the search space sufficiently to permit the automated repair of a varied set of both programs and errors.

 The GP process often introduces irrelevant changes or dead code along with the repair.
-GenProg uses structural differencing [23] and delta debugging [24] in a post-processing step to obtain a 1-minimal set of changes to the original program that permits it to pass all of the test cases.
+GenProg uses structural differencing [23] and delta debugging [24] in a postprocessing step to obtain a 1-minimal set of changes to the original program that permits it to pass all of the test cases.
 We call this set the final repair.

-The main contributions of this article are:
+The main contributions of this paper are:

 - GenProg, an algorithm that uses GP to automatically generate patches for bugs in programs, as validated by test cases.
 The algorithm includes a novel and efficient representation and set of operations for applying GP to this domain.
 This is the first work to demonstrate the use of GP to repair software at the scale of real, unannotated programs with publicly documented bugs. - Experimental results showing that GenProg can efficiently repair errors in 16 C programs.
 Because the algorithm is stochastic, we report success rates for each program averaged over 100 trials.
-For every program, at least one trial found a successful repair, with the average success rates ranging from 7% to 100%.
-Across all programs and all trials, we report an average success rate of 77%. - Exerimental results demonstrating that the algorithm can repair multiple types of errors in programs drawn from multiple domains.
-The errors span eight different defect types: infinite loop, segmentation fault, remote heap buffer overflow to inject code, remote heap buffer overflow to overwrite variables, non-overflow denial of service, local stack buffer overflow, integer overflow, and format string vulnerability.
-The benchmark programs include unix utilities, servers, media players, text processing programs, and games.
-The 16 benchmarks total over 1.25M lines of code, although GenProg operates directly on 120K lines of program or module code.
+For every program, at least one trial found a successful repair, with the average success rates ranging from 7 to 100 percent.
+Across all programs and all trials, we report an average success rate of 77 percent. - Exerimental results demonstrating that the algorithm can repair multiple types of errors in programs drawn from multiple domains.
+The errors span eight different defect types: infinite loop, segmentation fault, remote heap buffer overflow to inject code, remote heap buffer overflow to overwrite variables, nonoverflow denial of service, local stack buffer overflow, integer overflow, and format string vulnerability.
+The benchmark programs include Unix utilities, servers, media players, text processing programs, and games.
+The 16 benchmarks total over 1.25 M lines of code (LOC), although GenProg operates directly on 120K lines of program or module code.

 Some of these points were previously presented in early versions of this work [25], [26] or summarized for general audiences [27].
-This article extends those results to include:
+This paper extends those results to include:

 - New repairs.
 Previous work showed repairs on 11 programs totaling 63K lines of code and four classes of errors.
 We present five additional programs, and show that GenProg can operate on both an entire program's source code as well as at the module level.
-The new benchmarks consist of 1.2M new lines of source code, 60K new lines of repaired code (either module or whole program), and four new types of errors, a significant increase that substantiates GenProg's ability to scale to real-world systems. - Closed-loop repair.
-A description and proof-of-concept evaluation of a closed-loop repair system that integrates GenProg with anomaly intrusion detection.

-• Repair Quality.
-A partial evaluation of the quality of the produced repairs, first manually, and then quantitatively using indicative workloads, fuzz testing, and variant bug-inducing input.
+The new benchmarks consist of 1.2M new lines of source code, 60K new lines of repaired code (either module or whole program), and four new types of errors, a significant increase that substantiates Gen-Prog's ability to scale to real-world systems. - Closed-loop repair.
+A description and proof-ofconcept evaluation of a closed-loop repair system that integrates GenProg with anomaly intrusion detection. - Repair quality.
+A partial evaluation of the quality of the produced repairs, first manually and then quantitatively, using indicative workloads, fuzz testing, and variant bug-inducing input.
 Our preliminary findings suggest that the repairs are not fragile memorizations of the input, but instead address the defect while retaining required functionality.